coffee-tools/coffee/docs/docs-book/src/contributing-to-coffee.md

 After reading this, you should be prepared to contribute to the repository and be a potential maintainer in the future if you desire!

+Before starting developing you can with `make setup` to configure all the necessary check before create a commit.

 ## Code style

 To ensure consistency throughout the source code, these rules are to be kept in mind: